fantasticdonkey/rIoT/readme.rst

 AWS services - specifically AWS IoT - are being used to provide the following functionalities:

 - **AWS IoT Core** is used to ingest data from the trackers.
-Data is stored locally in a SQLite database, and further forwarded onto **AWS IoT Events** and **AWS Elasticsearch Service**.
+Data is stored locally in a sqlite3 database, and further forwarded onto **AWS IoT Events** and **AWS Elasticsearch Service**.
 For more information, see post `Gold Filling <https://www.rosietheredrobot.com/2019/08/gold-filling.html>`_.
 - **AWS Elasticsearch Service** is used to store all data being received from the field.
 Kibana provides the data visualisation.
 For more information, see post `Hard Grapht <https://www.rosietheredrobot.com/2019/07/hard-grapht.html>`_.
 - **AWS IoT Events** operates a detector model that monitors for non-responsive trackers. **AWS Simple Email Service** is used to dispatch notification emails relating to tracker state changes.
 For more information, see post `Pear Force One <https://www.rosietheredrobot.com/2019/08/pear-force-one.html>`_.